unspezifisch/portredirect/README.md

 ## Usage

-After installation, you can run the server and client directly from your command line.
-There’s no need to manually set extra environment variables unless you require additional logging or troubleshooting.

 ### Running the Frontend Server

-Imagine you’re running a low-budget server (like a VPS with a public IP) that should be reachable on TCP port 443 (HTTPS).
-That traffic should be forwarded through a VPN (like Wireguard), where your server's VPN IP might be `10.0.0.1`.
-You’d then run the PortRedirect-RS server on that IP at port 12345.

-**Command:**
+For example, if your public server (accessible on TCP port 443) should forward traffic over a VPN (with an internal IP of `10.0.0.1`) on port 12345, run:

 ```sh
 portredirect_server \